 After two separate trips, D and I finally found a place in KC that lives up to my random and demanding standards.
 On our way back down to Oklahoma after trip number one, we had to make a stop.

 D is (or soon will be) an environmental engineer, and for the past three years, he has worked for a restoration center responsible for implementation and monitoring of a passage treatment system along Tar Creek in Northeastern Oklahoma.
 In addition to this work, D is also doing research for his own thesis on the fate and transport of sediment here.
+The acid mine waste that gives this creek it's bright red color poisoned the once booming now abandoned lead and zinc mining town of Picher, OK.
+I was shocked to see this sad mess in person after hearing so much about it for the past few year.

 The top picture shows water flowing directly out of a mine, and the picture below it shows a mountain of mine waste called chat.
 In the lower set, you can see D collecting some samples and images of the passive treatment system.